1st Sussex Rifle Volunteers: 2/6th (Cyclist) Battalion, Royal Sussex

 In November 1915 the 2/6th Royal Sussex under Lt-Col F.W.
 Johnson, DSO, was sent to Chiseldon in Wiltshire where it was brigaded with three other cyclist battalions (1/9th Hampshire Regiment, 1/25th London and 1/1st Kent) and converted to infantry, dropping 'Cyclist' from their titles.
 The battalions were reinforced and reorganised on the infantry's four-company system, and there was a period of intensive training.
 The brigade was intended as reinforcements for the East African Campaign, and tropical uniforms and foreign service helmets were issued, while stores were marked '4th East African Brigade'.
 However, these were withdrawn before the end of the year.
 The brigade was then mobilised for the Sinai and Palestine Campaign, but instead was shipped to India.
-2/6th Royal Sussex, with Capt Hynes promoted to Major as battalion second-in-command, embarked on the White Star liner Ceramic at Devonport, and landed at Bombay on 25 February 1916.
+2/6th Royal Sussex, with Capt Hynes promoted to major as battalion second-in-command, embarked on the White Star liner Ceramic at Devonport, and landed at Bombay on 25 February 1916.
 The brigade assembled at Bangalore (at the time it was the only all-English brigade east of Suez) and resumed training.

 India

 2/6th Sussex were stationed at Cornwallis Barracks in Bangalore, two companies later exchanging with two companies from 1/1st Kents at Hebbal Camp outside the city.
 At the beginning of December 1916 the brigade entrained for a six-day journey to a camp at Burhan, north of Rawalpindi.
 Here it was broken up and its individual units joined different brigades of 16th Indian Division, which was being assembled there.
 2/6th Royal Sussex and 1/1st Kents joined 44th (Ferozepore) Brigade in February 1917.
 The division began training for mountain warfare on the North-West Frontier.
 However, training was abruptly stopped on 4 March when 44th Bde was sent to join a field force in South Waziristan.

-At the beginning of December 1916 the brigade entrained for a six-day journey to a camp at Burhan, north of Rawalpindi.
-Here the brigade was broken up and its individual units joined different brigades of 16th Indian Division, which was being assembled there.
-2/6th Royal Sussex and 1/1st Kents joined 44th (Ferozepore) Brigade in February.
-The division began training for mountain warfare on the North-West Frontier.
-However, training was abruptly stopped when 44th Bde was sent to join a field force in South Waziristan.